PerMedCoE/observatory_benchmark/README.md

 #### 2.2.2.
 Benchmark framework

 We are developing a singularity image with scripts implementing the previously described use cases, and the methods to perform statistics on performance.
 This framework has been implemented for MaBoSS, with a first selection of models and associated ground-truth results.
-The singularity image of the framework is already available on the github repository of the observatory benchmark ([https://github.com/PerMedCoE/observatory_benchmark/tree/main/Boolean_benchmark](https://github.com/PerMedCoE/observatory_benchmark/tree/main/boolean_benchmark)).
+The singularity image of the framework is already available on the [dedicated GitHub repository](https://github.com/PerMedCoE/observatory_benchmark/tree/main/boolean_benchmark).

 #### 2.2.3.
 Next steps of the community benchmark